Going around Goa

 After it rained throughout night, the sun showed up the next morning.
 As we had ventured to the South of Goa on the earlier day, we decide to head straight to the forts and beaches of North Goa.

 The remnants of the forts that once guarded the coastline still attract many visitors.

 Though the Portuguese forts were mostly functional forts, without the architectural finesse or ornate carvings found in the Mughal forts, yet one can’t help marvelling at their construction.
 The sturdy bastions have withstood the lashing of the sea waves for over 4 centuries and still continue to do so.

 Fort Aguada (meaning Watering Palace in Portuguese) was constructed in 1612 to defend the Portuguese from any attack via the sea route, and offer a safe berth to the Portuguese ships.

 The fort had an underground water storage chamber, a lighthouse, room for storing gunpowder and bastions.

-The unobstructed view of the sea from top of the fort is amazing.
+The unobstructed view of the sea from the top of the fort is amazing.

 With a host of beaches, Goa is a beach lovers’ paradise.

-Near Fort Aguada is the Sinquerim Beach, one of the first tourist beaches of North Goa.
+Near the Fort Aguada, is the Sinquerim Beach, one of the first tourist beaches of North Goa.
 The pleasant weather makes it possible for us to explore the coastline of North Goa.

-Calangute Beach, a favorite among the beach goers in Goa is a sandy beach.
-After a brief spell of shower, as the sun shone on the sand, we stepped into a spacious open restaurant on the Calangute beach.
+Calangute Beach, a favourite among the beachgoers in Goa is a sandy beach.
+After a brief spell of the shower as the sun shone on the sand, we stepped into a spacious open restaurant on the Calangute beach.

 The restaurant, known as Destination One, has a nice seating arrangement facing the beach.
 The food served is delicious and we enjoy a leisurely lunch by the beach.